FelixTheC/strongtyping/docs/index.md

 And <b><em>raises</em> TypeMisMatch</b> if the used parameters in a function call where invalid.</p>

 ### The problem
+> > I love python and his freedom but with the new option of adding type hints I wanted to get rid of writing `if isinstance(value, whatever)` in my programs.
+>
+>> In a bigger project, it happened that some developers used a tiny IDE and others a more advanced one which highlighted typing issues.
+And there the trouble began, we had a bug and after a long debugging session we found out that the issue was a wrong type of an argument, it doesn't crash the program but the output was not what anyone of us had expected.
+>
+> And that only encouraged me even more to tackle this problem.

 - Highlighting
     - __Some__ IDE's will/can highlight that one of the parameters in a function call doesn't match but you can execute the function.
 - Exception??